WARP-LAB/WARP-GUIDES-WEBPACK/readme.md

 * Then we set up system so that we can code in at least ES6/ES2015 as well as check our code ([Babel](https://babeljs.io), [ESLint](http://eslint.org)).
 * We add polyfills that we get out of the box from Babel.
 * As a sidestep we look how to enable linter for text editors.
+* Analyzing and splitting chunks.
+* Notes in PWAs.
 * Finally we add [React.js](https://facebook.github.io/react/) and [CSS Modules](https://github.com/css-modules/css-modules) in the mix, needed loaders and configuration.

 ### Assumptions